 5. Your uncle went to a school you want your child to attend?

 Schools always like to have several generations of the same family attend.
 The admissions staff refer to those applicants as legacies.
 But don't push your luck.
 If little Rodney's uncle attended St. Swithin's and the school is now a very selective school, Rodney's application will have to stand on its merits.
 The legacy angle won't be much help unless all the other parts of his application are sterling.

 While this short video discusses legacy admissions at the college level, the concept is pretty much the same in private school admissions.

 6. Your child has poor grades?

 Not every child is an Einstein.
 I get that.
-As a teacher I always encouraged my students to do their very best.
+As a teacher, I always encouraged my students to do their very best.
 If their best was a B, then so be it.
 Poor grades can be caused by many factors.
 Let's rule out other factors and focus on the more common reason a child doesn't get good grades.
 Simple things such as not turning in the work on time and being distracted when she should be concentrating on her studies can be fixed fairly easily.
 Not understanding the material is another matter.
 Some extra help usually works.
-Incidentally the school will be keeping a very close eye on your child's progress.
-It will have identified issues and taken steps to remediate them before they become a major issue.
+Incidentally, the school will be keeping a very close eye on your child's progress.
+It will have identified issues and taken steps to remediate them before they become major issues.